 - Material selection - standard architectural shingles cost less than impact-resistant or designer-grade products.

-- Decking condition - if we find rotted or damaged decking during tear-off, replacement boards are an additional cost.
+- Decking condition - if a roofer finds rotted or damaged decking during tear-off, replacement boards are an additional cost.

-- Disposal - we haul away and dispose of all old roofing materials.
+- Disposal - the crew hauls away and disposes of all old roofing materials.

-We provide free, detailed written estimates before any work begins.
+You get a free, detailed written estimate before any work begins.
 There are no surprise charges.

 GAF - One of North America’s largest roofing manufacturers.
 Their Timberline HDZ and Timberline AS II (impact-resistant) lines are popular choices for Suwanee homes.
 GAF offers Lifetime Limited Warranties on qualifying shingle systems.